-Today, we are excited to launch a new progress chart for tracking releases.
-This chart provides a detailed burndown view so agile teams can visualize what work has been accomplished and what is left to be done.
+We are excited to announce a new progress chart for tracking releases.
+This chart provides a detailed burndown view, so agile teams can visualize what work has been accomplished and what is left to be done.

 From a single view, you can better forecast release dates.
 This provides a realistic outlook, helping you understand whether you need to adjust the scope to deliver functionality on time.
 And the best part is that the release progress chart is tightly integrated with the rest of Aha!
 This means that the updates you make to features and estimations of required effort are automatically reflected on this chart.

 Here is how you can combine the existing strategy and roadmapping functionality of Aha! with an easy-to-read agile burndown chart:

 Visualize progress and completed work

 Visualize exactly what has been accomplished and how much work is remaining in your release.
 This will help ensure that all teams are aligned on the timing of the launch.
 Of course, not all teams measure work the same way.
 So, the burndown chart provides multiple approaches to track progress — including the number of features and requirements and the work measured by time or points.
 (To show work by time or points on the chart, turn on capacity planning and start using it in Aha!)

 Navigate to Release > Details > Progress at the bottom of the screen to view and track your release using different metrics.

 The gray line on the chart shows how work should be progressing throughout the release to finish on time (assuming you work at about the same pace throughout the release).
 It is displayed alongside the real-time views of the actual progress.